netarrow/EC-and-Node.js-excercise/README.md

 # webpack-babel-excercise

-Very simple exercise to practice webpack, gulp and babel
+Very simple exercise to practice basic working of webpack, gulp and babel